beining1008/POLARIS-FMCL/README.md

-             online interference estimation, capped water-filling scheduler, training lifecycle harness/     shared federated continual-learning harness: method interface, FedAvg, task-sequence runner, AA/BWT/FWT metrics, method registry models/      backbone specs and loading interfaces; shared MoE-LoRA adapter (experts, routers, injection) data/        CoIN-6 and CoIN-Long-10 task streams (loader interfaces); Dirichlet partitioner baselines/   the fourteen comparison methods, one directory each
+             online interference estimation, capped water-filling scheduler, training lifecycle harness/     shared federated continual-learning harness: method interface, FedAvg, task-sequence runner, AA/BWT/FWT metrics, method registry models/      backbone specs; shared MoE-LoRA adapter (experts, routers, injection) data/        CoIN-6 and CoIN-Long-10 task streams; Dirichlet partitioner baselines/   the fourteen comparison methods, one directory each
 ```

 Every method implements the same interface (`harness/interfaces.py`) and runs under the same protocol: C = 5 clients, Dirichlet partition, one FedAvg round per task with one local epoch per client, AdamW at 2e-4 under cosine decay.
 POLARIS trains E = 4 experts at rank r = 8 with top-1 routing; every baseline matches this adapter budget, and a baseline whose paper publishes its own routing or adapter form (dense gating in Fed-MoELoRA, the rank pool of Fed-PCLR, the dual pathways of Fed-MoDE and Fed-Duet) keeps that form at the same budget.
-Adapters attach to the square attention projections (`q_proj`, `o_proj`) that carry the protection mechanics; the payload table in the paper measures the experiments' full adapter placement, which is broader than this module set, so those megabyte figures are not recomputable from this repository alone.
+Adapters attach to the square attention projections (`q_proj`, `o_proj`) that carry the protection mechanics; the payload table in the paper measures the complete adapter placement of the experiments, which extends beyond the attention projections.

 ## Baselines